luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 **Runtime (T)** is measured in seconds (s) using wall-clock time and, in this project, contributes towards answering RQ3.
 This metric is often substituted as a proxy for the performance of an implementation, and through its use, we can analyze the trade-offs between energy efficiency and implementation efficiency and determine whether the fastest implementation also consumes the least energy.

-Finally, the **compression ratio (CR)** is calculated as the size of the compressed file divided by the size of the original file.
-A lower CR indicates a better compression.
+Finally, the **compression ratio (CR)** is calculated as the size of the original file divided by the size of the compressed file.
+A higher CR indicates a better compression.
 We use this metric as part of RQ3 to confirm that all languages achieve roughly the same compression performance, because, if one language had a significantly worse ratio, then it might appear as faster or more energy efficient simply because it has been compressing less aggressively.

 ## Statistical Analysis